 Looking out for your interests is what True Help is all about.
 As a leading provider of SSDI representation and other disability services, we know how to improve your chances for benefits.
 If you’re ready to apply, take advantage of our easy online application tool, empower.
 This significantly improves your chances of approval at the initial application level.

-If you’ve applied for SSDI on your own and were denied benefits, don’t get discouraged.
+If you’ve applied for Social Security disability insurance on your own and were denied benefits, don’t get discouraged.
 We also have experts and resources to handle appeals.
 Approval for benefits can take longer with appeals, but we’ll do everything we can to resolve your situation quickly and successfully.

 How Our Fees Work

-You won’t pay us a fee until you’re approved for SSDI benefits.
+You won’t pay us a fee until you’re approved for Social Security Disability Insurance benefits.
 What we charge you, when it’s time, is a single fee allowed by law.
 There are no hidden costs for things like gathering medical records, faxes or travel.

 Our approach is designed to help you get approved for benefits as quickly as possible.
 Quicker approval means a smaller retroactive SSDI payment and a smaller representation fee.